masora1030/Cworks/README.md

 # My-works
-This project contains codes I have written.
+This project contains codes I have written using C.